Yatheesh-Nagella/oneledger-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to OneLedger
+# Welcome to OneLibro

-OneLedger is a modern **personal finance tracker** built with Next.js 15, Supabase, and Plaid integration.
+OneLibro is a modern **personal finance tracker** built with Next.js 15, Supabase, and Plaid integration.

 ## 🚀 Quick Start

-Get started with OneLedger in less than 5 minutes:
+Get started with OneLibro in less than 5 minutes:

 1. **[Installation Guide](./getting-started/installation.md)** - Set up your local environment
 2. **[Architecture Overview](./architecture/overview.md)** - Understand the system design